labgrid-project/labgrid/doc/overview.rst

   console).

 RemotePlace (managed resource)
-  When used in a `Target`, the RemotePlace expands to the resources configured for the named places.
+  When used in a :ref:`Target <usage-target>`, the RemotePlace expands to the resources configured for the named places.

 These components communicate over `gRPC <https://grpc.io/>`_.
 The coordinator acts as a gRPC server to which client and exporter connect.